jamesrknox/samples/highavailability/two-node-active-standby/two-node-active-standby-eventflowfragment/src/site/markdown/index.md

 ![Table settings](images/studiotablesettings.png)

-A data distribution policy is set ( to be later defined in HOCON application definition ) :
+A data distribution policy is set ( to be later defined in the application definition configuration file ) :

 ![Data distribution](images/studiodatadistribution.png)